openfaas-incubator/openfaas-charm-example/README.md

 ## OpenFaaS Charm example

+## Introduction

+This repo is part of a Proof of Concept using the [Canonical Operator framework](https://github.com/canonical/operator)

+The charm is not for production use, is not maintained and is not fully functional.

+We are not accepting contributions.

 ## Components

-OpenFaaS consists of the following components:
+[OpenFaaS](https://github.com/openfaas/faas/) consists of the following components:

 * gateway - the REST API and UI, requires NATS and Prometheus
 * gateway.provider - a sidecar which provides a Kubernetes operator for creating functions and secrets for functions